OUR JOURNEY SO FAR

 By definition, the future goes beyond the scope of our present plans for Plymouth airport.
 But there are a number of developments and possibilities that are likely or possible over the next fifteen years that add strength to the arguments for safeguarding and reopening the airport today.

-Firstly, it seems clear now that there will be a new runway in the South East built over the next ten years – even though we don’t yet know where.
-The Davies Commission has indicated clearly that new runway capacity must provide for the regions which have largely become disconnected from Gatwick and Heathrow.
+Firstly, it seems clear now that there will be a new runway in the South East built over the next ten years.
+The Davies Commission has required that new runway capacity must provide for the regions which have largely become disconnected from Gatwick and Heathrow.
 Heathrow Airport and the National Connectivity Transport as well as the British Infrastructure Group of MPs (BIG) have said that the government should actively support airports such as Plymouth reconnect via this new capacity.

 Second, the role of Heathrow as the UK’s only international hub airport is gradually being shared with emerging hubs such as Manchester and Dublin.
 Both of these are well within Plymouth’s range and represent key gateways to the US and Asia.